 A caveat: just because dry cleaning is expensive does not mean that it's the best care for all sweaters.

 The dry cleaning chemicals can build up on some fibers and leave them stiff.
 Probably not the look you're going for.

 Not to worry - you can machine wash sweaters safely.
 These guidelines can help.

 Before you machine wash sweaters, always read the care label first.
 Then follow the instructions, very carefully.

 If ithe label says, "Dry Clean Only," dry clean it.
 However, if the label says "Dry Clean," however, you may be able to wash it.

 Sweaters are a little harder to care for than most garments.
 Which is why many of us are reluctant to even try to machine wash sweaters.

 After all, they can shrink, they can stretch, they can even pill.
 And the softer the sweater, the more delicate.

-The key to sweater washing success is knowing how to wash your sweater's specific fiber.
+Fear no more.
+The key to sweater washing success is knowing how to machine wash sweaters by fabric type.

-To make your sweaters last longer, air them out at least 24 hours after you wear them (and before you wear them again).
-Then fold and store out of direct sunlight.
+Finally, to make your sweaters last longer, air them out at least 24 hours after you wear them (and before you wear them again).
+Then wash, fold, and store out of direct sunlight.